Don’t Fall for These 6 Common Castile Soap Cleaning Mistakes

 Don’t Use With Hard Water (Unless You Want a Little Extra Work)

 Given its high mineral content, using castile soap (remember the salt deposits?) with hard water can result in some extra soap scum or residue.
 While your surfaces are probably still clean, mixing hard water and castile soap means you’ll probably have to use the vinegar solution every time.

 Don’t Use It on Your Hair Without Conditioner

 If you’re into the “no poo” method, castile soap is a great option for a squeaky-clean scalp — try pre-mixing a tablespoon of liquid Castile with a cup of water.
 But, as Dr. Bronner’s website notes, the soap can also leave your hair tangled and matted.
 The best solution for silky, soft hair?
 Dr. Bronner recommends following up with an acidic conditioning rinse, like apple cider vinegar or their lemon juice formula.

 Like baking soda, castile soap—even though it’s chemical-free—can be harsh on dyed or highlighted hair, stripping follicles of color.
 To protect your colored hair, it’s probably best to stick with a color-safe shampoo.

 Castile soap can be a powerful insecticide, but it’s important not to overdo it on your plants.
-Since it can remove a plant’s natural protective, waxy coating, spraying too much castile soap directly on your plants could leave them more susceptible to pathogens, or even burn them.
-If you find your plants are damaged after spraying with your DIY insecticide, simply cut the amount of castile soap in your solution in half.
+Since it can remove a plant’s natural protective, waxy coating, spraying too much castile soap directly on your plants could leave them more susceptible to pathogens or even burn them.
+If you find your plants are damaged after spraying with your DIY insecticide, cut the castile soap in your solution in half.